 Sociology Research Institute

-Each year, the Department Sociology celebrates graduate and undergraduate student research and achievements at the Sociology Research Institute (SRI).
+Each year, the Department of Sociology celebrates graduate and undergraduate student research and achievements at the Sociology Research Institute (SRI).
 This academic festival provides an opportunity for our graduate and undergraduate students to present their research in a professional meeting format.
-We honor the achievements of students, faculty, and staff in research, teaching, and service, invite our alumni and friends to campus, and reflect on the accomplishment of a tremendous group of students, faculty, and staff.
-If you have any questions, please email email@example.com
+We honor the achievements of students, faculty, and staff in research, teaching, and service and invite our alumni and friends to campus to reflect on the accomplishments of a tremendous group of students, faculty, and staff.
+If you have any questions, please email firstname.lastname@example.org.

-The 2017 SRI will be held throughout the day of Friday, April 21 in the Humphrey Center Conference Center (180 HHH).
-We are honored that Mario Small, the Grafstein Professor of Sociology at Harvard University, will provide the keynote address.
+The 2018 SRI will be held throughout the day of Friday, May 4 in the Humphrey Conference Center.
+We are honored that Mary Romero, Professor of Justice Studies and Social Inquiry at Arizona State University and Affiliate of Women and Gender Studies, Asian Pacific American Studies and African and African American Studies, will provide the keynote address.

 Nominated for their exceptional:

 informs public debates and involves

 The Sociology Research Institute Celebration is also a time when we honor achievements in research, teaching, and service:

 - Graduate Student Instructor Award